lucaskev/ynh-dev/README.md

       13. no
       14. yes
       15. yes
-  1. Check if it is similar to:
+  1. Check if teh output is similar to:
 ```yaml
    config: {}
 networks: